olivvybee/livasch.com/pageContent/about.md

 # About

-I am Liv Asch, a software engineer based in Edinburgh, Scotland.
+I am Liv Asch, a software engineer based in London, UK.
 You can also call me Livvy or Olivia, and my pronouns are she/her.

 Most of my work is done in [React](https://reactjs.org) and